What Is a Merit Increase and Why Does It Matter?

 Ready to Create a System for Offering Merit Increases?

-Implementing a system of merit increases can be a great way to reward employee achievement, boost productivity, and retain your best talent, as long as you create a fair and transparent system.
+Implementing a system of merit increases can be a great way to reward employee achievement, boost productivity, and retain top talent, as long as you create a fair and transparent system.

 You can do that with PerformYard.
 Check out some of our performance review examples that will help you assess performance so you can offer merit increases fairly.
 Then, learn more about PerformYard to discover exactly how our software can help you create a system for awarding merit increases.